11 AWS Cost Optimization Tools Tested in 2026

 What is the best AWS cost optimization tool for startups?

-For startups spending $5K-$50K/mo on AWS, FinOps-as-a-Service from CostPatrol finds savings in minutes without requiring a FinOps team.
-100+ expert-encoded detection rules scan 30+ AWS services and deliver exact CLI fix commands to Slack daily.
-Read-only access always — unlike enterprise tools that require write access.
+CostPatrol is the best AWS cost optimization tool for startups spending $5K-$50K/mo on AWS.
+CostPatrol finds savings in minutes without requiring a FinOps team.
+123 expert-encoded detection rules scan 38+ AWS services and deliver exact CLI fix commands to Slack daily.
+Read-only access always, unlike nOps and Vantage which require write access.
 AWS native tools are free but only show data, not fixes.
-Enterprise platforms cost $1,000+/mo and are built for larger organizations.
-CostPatrol starts at $99/mo.
-The Managed Savings tier adds a monthly personal FinOps assessment.
+Enterprise platforms like CloudHealth (Broadcom) cost $45K+/year.
+CostPatrol is free for small accounts, $199/mo Pro, $499/mo Business.

 Can I build my own AWS cost scanner?